SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 <BR>
 <B>NB</B>
 You can change the default interpreter in a running notebook - use the cog symbol at the top right of the notebook to modify the notebook interpreter bindings.

 <BR>
 Now let's demonstrate how to connect to NuoDB using Python code running inside the notebook.

-Add a new paragraph below the one you used to import the NuoDB Python library.
+Add a paragraph below the one you used to import the NuoDB Python library.
 Create a new paragraph by hovering the mouse over the lower edge of the existing paragraph.

 Paste in the block of code below.